Skip to main content

 Notice of Temporary Disruption

-In the event of a planned or unexpected disruption to services or facilities for clients with disabilities such as washrooms and elevators, The Windsor Women Working With Immigrant Women will notify customers promptly.
+In the event of a planned or unexpected disruption to services or facilities for clients with disabilities such as washrooms and elevators, The W5 will notify customers promptly.
 This clearly posted notice will include information about the reason for the disruption, its anticipated length of time, and a description of alternative facilities or services, if available.
 The notice will be placed at the entrance of the Organization.

 Training

-The Windsor Women Working With Immigrant Women will provide training to employees, volunteers and others who deal with the public or other third parties on our behalf.
-All staff will be provided training.
-This training will be provided to staff within three months of their joining the Organization.
+The W5 will provide training to employees, volunteers, and others who deal with the public or other third parties on our behalf.
+All staff will be provided with this training within three months of joining the Organization.

 Training will include: